 - 1 1/2 cups cheddar cheese, shredded

-- Remove dough from bag, form into a disc, and place the between two large sheets of parchment paper.
-Roll out until 1/8-inch thick.
-Cut with 1- or 1 1/2-inch cookie cutters dusted with flour.
-Place on lined baking sheet.
+- Form the dough into a disc.
+Dust a piece of parchment with flour, place the dough on top, and another piece of parchment to cover.
+Roll out until 1/4-inch thick.
+Cut with small cookie cutters and place on the prepared baking sheet.
 Re-roll and cut remaining dough until completed.

-- Bake 18-20 minutes or until crackers are golden.
-(Keep an eye on them past 18 since the edges can brown quickly.)
-Cool completely on a wire rack before serving.
-Store in an airtight container for up to 3 days at room temperature.
+- Bake 14-16 minutes or until crackers are golden.
+Cool for a few minutes on a wire rack before serving.
+Store in an airtight container for up to 2-3 days at room temperature.

 Use the rosemary to add a little extra flavor, or omit it if you prefer.